L/R: Taylor Reveley IV, Dorothy Holcomb, Joy Cabarrus Speakes

 Through the partnership the Moton Museum and Longwood University strive to serve as a national model for university-museum partnerships.
 A covenant signed by both institutions lays out the mission of the Moton Museum in perpetuity.
 The Moton Board of Trustees and Moton Council continue to collaborate with Longwood University on the development of Moton’s outreach, programming, and operations.

-View the covenant between Longwood University and Moton Museum.
+View the covenant between Moton and Longwood University.

 Read the partnership announcement in The Farmville Herald.